Catholic Sacred Art in Puerto Rico

 St. Joseph, Protector

-My most recent wood sculpture, carved through the period of the hurricanes Irma and MARIA.
+My most recent wood sculpture, carved during the period of Hurricanes Irma and Maria.
 Approximately 3 feet high, carved in Tropical Cedar because of the desired color and its resistance to termites here in Puerto Rico.
 For Capilla Maria Auxiliadora, a small chapel in rural Carolina, Puerto Rico.

 St. Joseph, Protector